3xpl0ith4ck3r/hetzner_proxmox_pfsense_ipv4_1IP/README.md

 Now it will be time to restart the server.
 `sudo shutdowm -r now`

-Start directly a ping to the address and wait for response.
-Log in again.
+Start directly a ping to the address and wait for response and log in again.

 Check direclty with `sudo cat /var/log/fail2ban.log` the configuration.
 <img src="frontend/images/screenshots/Proxmox_fail2ban_server_restart.png">

 ### - LVS to ZFS script
 `mkdir Downloads`

 `cd Downloads`

 `sudo apt update`

 `sudo apt install git`

 `git clone https://github.com/CasCas2/proxmox-hetzner.git`